- Where and when?

 Alexander Technique lessons can benefit people of all ages and any level of physical fitness or health.

 The Alexander Technique is not a quick fix but if you want to take responsibility for your health and wellbeing, and are open to new ways of thinking, lessons can empower you by giving you the tools to make the changes that you want.

-In a lesson you will be practising everyday activities no different to those in your daily life and I will be using gentle, light touch (not manipulation) and explanation to help guide you through these activities.
-After an Alexander lesson people generally feel relaxed and more in control of life.
-It is very unlikely that you will experience any untoward effects.
-Occasionally, however, people may experience tiredness, aches similar to those following exercise or, rarely, temporary light-headedness.
+In a lesson you will be practising everyday activities no different to those in your daily life and I will be using both discussion and gentle, light touch (not manipulation) to enable you to discover how to apply the Alexander thinking and skills in your daily life.
+Generally after an Alexander lesson people have a sense of wellbeing, feeling more relaxed and in control of life.
+It is very unlikely that you will experience any untoward effects – occasionally, people can experience tiredness, aches similar to those following exercise or temporary light-headedness.
 Please tell me if any of these occur, or if you experience any discomfort during or after a lesson.
-Before beginning lessons, please let me know if you have any pain or conditions that may affect movement, if you are pregnant, or have low blood pressure.
+Also, do let me know if you have any pain or conditions that may affect movement, if you are pregnant, or have low blood pressure.

 Please note that Alexander Technique teachers do not give medical diagnoses.
 If you have any health concerns it is important that you discuss these with your GP.

 What if I need to cancel a lesson?

 In the event that you need to cancel a lesson, I ask that you give at least 24 hours’ notice to avoid liability for payment for the cancelled session.
 In the unlikely event that I need to cancel a lesson, I undertake to give you at least 24 hours’ notice, or I will offer your next lesson free of charge.